James T. Walsh: Early career

-Walsh's early employment included that as a Social Services income examiner, and telephone company executive with both AT&T and NYNEX Telecommunications.
+Walsh's early employment included work as a Social Services income examiner, and a telephone company executive with both AT&T and NYNEX Telecommunications.
 He served as Director of the Telecommunication Institute at the SUNY Utica-Rome, and taught telecommunication policy as an adjunct professor.

 Syracuse City Council

-At the same time, from 1978 to 1988, Walsh served on the City Council in Syracuse, New York both as a member and President. for five consecutive years in each position.
-During his 10 years on the Syracuse City Council, Walsh dedicated himself to improving and restoring the city.
+From 1977 to 1985, Walsh served on the City Council in Syracuse, New York.
+He served as president of the Common Council from 1985 to 1988.

 United States House of Representatives

 Elections

-Walsh ran as a Republican, and won a seat in the U.S. House of Representatives in 1988 in what was then the 27th District, handily defeating state Public Service Commissioner Rosemary S. Pooler.
+A Republican, Walsh won a seat in the U.S. House of Representatives in 1988 in what was then the 27th District, handily defeating state Public Service Commissioner Rosemary S. Pooler.

 Walsh was re-elected nine times, usually by fairly comfortable margins.
 The district, which was renumbered as the 25th District after the 1990 census, became increasingly Democratic in the 1990s due to the national Republican Party becoming more conservative.
 In 1996, he faced a reasonably well-financed challenge from Cortland attorney Marty Mack, and was held to only 53 percent of the vote.
 He faced his closest-ever race in 2006 against former congressional aide Dan Maffei, winning by only a 51% to 49% margin.
 He lost Onondaga County, the most populous county in the district and home to Syracuse, but was carried to victory by a strong showing in the more rural areas of the district.

 With Maffei priming for a rematch against Walsh in 2008, Walsh announced that January that he would not run for an 11th term.
 Maffei won the seat in November.

 Political views

-Walsh is generally thought of as a conservative Republican in his views and perspectives on political issues.

 In the 109th Congress, Walsh voted along Republican party lines for 84% of his votes.
 In the 110th Congress, Walsh's votes placed him as a centrist between Democrats and Republicans.

 Throughout his twenty years in Congress, Walsh introduced 53 bills, co-sponsored nearly 1,700 bills, and enacted 10 bills.